villhei/elixirtut/elixir_web/app/chapters/10_processes.md

 ### An actor can create new actors

-The actor `parent` receives our initiating message `{:do_something, sender, dataset}`.
-Upon receiving the message, the `parent`actor is programmed to create new actors, called `workers` that are effectively it's children.
+For example, we have actor called `parent`.
+The `parent` actor receives an initiating message `{:do_something, sender, dataset}`.
+Upon receiving the message, the `parent` actor is programmed to create new actors, called `workers` that are effectively it's children.

 ### An actor can send messages to other actors

-When the actor has created it's `workers`, the actor chunks the dataset it received and sends the chunks it to it's `workers` by with the message `{:do_calculations, chunk}`.
+When the `parent` actor has created it's `workers`, the `parent` actor chunks the dataset it received as parameter and sends the chunks it to it's children, the `workers` with the message `{:do_calculations, chunk_of_dataset}`.

-The `workers` receive the message and start doing the calculation, which can of course be split to even smaller chunks and distributed to new `workers` recursively.
+The `workers` receive the message and start performing the calculation, which can of course be split to even smaller chunks and distributed to new `workers` recursively.

 ### An actor can decide how to handle the next message it receives